MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status code: **400 Bad Request**

-Description: The provided email address is not in a valid format.
+Description: The provided email address or password is not in a valid format.

 ```
 {
-   "error": "Invalid email format"
+   "error": "Invalid email or password"
 }
 ```